Seven Footprints to Satan: Production

 Seven Footprints to Satan was adapted from the 1928 novel 7 Footprints to Satan by Abraham Merritt.
 The screenplay was written by director Benjamin Christensen under the name Richard Bee.
 Initially overjoyed that his story would be adapted into a film, Merritt later spoke about the film in a 1933 interview, stating that he "sat through the picture and wept.
 The only similarity between the book and the picture was the title.
 The picture likewise killed the booksale [...] for people who saw the picture felt no impulse thereafter to read the book."

 Christensen cast actor Creighton Hale in the role of Jim in an attempt to capitalize on Hale's having starred in The Cat and the Canary, an earlier similar "old dark house" film.

 Release

-The silent version of the film was released on January 27, 1929 while a version with sound was released on February 17, 1929.
+The film was released on February 17, 1929.
+Due to the announcement of talking sequences in the press during the film's production before the final release many modern sources erroneously assume that the film was released as a Part-Talkie.
+However all period reviews of the final film state explicitly that the film is Synchronized and has no dialogue.
+An International Sound Version was made for export to non-English speaking audiences.
+This version survives in an Italian archive (Cineteca Italiana) and although the title card declares it to be a synchronized film ("il film sonoro") the print is mute.
+It is not known if the soundtrack discs for the foreign version survives.
+The Vitaphone soundtrack for the domestic version however will most likely synchronize with the film as there were no dialogue sequences in the domestic version.

 The original running time of Seven Footprints to Satan is in question.
-In his book Thrills Untapped: Neglected Horror, Science Fiction and Fantasy Films, 1928-1936, Michael R. Pitts noted that most contemporary reviews stated the film had a 60 minute running time seemingly referring to the sound version of the film.
-The silent release is listed at being 168 feet shorter than the sound release, with a restored silent version running at around 77 minutes.
+In his book Thrills Untapped: Neglected Horror, Science Fiction and Fantasy Films, 1928-1936, Michael R. Pitts noted that most contemporary reviews stated the film had a 60 minute running time seemingly referring to the domestic sound version of the film.
+A silent version for theatres not yet wired for sound was produced but is no longer extant.
+The silent release is listed as 5,267 feet, 168 feet shorter than the sound release of 5,405 feet.

 Pitts described the film as a "box office flop", with a gross of $129,950.

+Pitts ignored the title card in extant print from Cineteca Italiana which clearly states "il film sonoro" which translated is that the film is synchronized with sound.